 Another common cue for squatters (no, not the punks living in the abandoned warehouse) is to lower down until you’ve reached 90 degrees of flexion at the knees.
 This is another generalized cue that is great for most, but not ideal for all.

 First off, newcomers and people with limited mobility might not be able to get that deep without sacrificing proper squatting form.
-Second, many able-bodied fitness nuts will be able to squat much deeper than thighs parallel to the ground.
-One way to test your range of motion is to place your hands behind your head and squat as low as you can without coming off your heels (this is sometimes called a “prisoner squat”).
-If you can maintain a straight back (having your hands behind your head should help facilitate that), then feel free to go ass to the grass.
+Second, many able-bodied fitness enthusiasts will be able to squat much deeper than thighs parallel to the ground.
+Use as much range of motion as you can, and aim to eventually work toward a full squat if you are not able to get there currently.

 Advanced Squat Techniques